Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Method

-\end{footnotesize}Then a multi-head self-attention module followed by one feed-forward layer is used to adapt to the following prediction heads.
-Such naive attention is good enough to link support queries to the object queries from query images.
+A multi-head self-attention module followed by one feed-forward layer is used to adapt to the following prediction heads.
+Such simple multi-head attention is good enough to link support queries to the object queries from query images, as discussed in Sec.~\ref{sec:ablation}.